jdpaul123/Desserts/README.md

 * The app utilizes principles of dependency injection avoiding hidden dependencies by passing them in to class/struct initializers and function parameters.
 * There is a network and data service to seperate concerns between parts of the app.
 It decouples the view from the network and data logic making the app more maintainable and testable.
 * The service classes conform to protocols in order to allow for the creation of mock versions when unit testing.
-* The views utalize composable SwiftUI views to modularize the parts that are used to build each screen.
+* The views utilize composable SwiftUI views to modularize the parts that are used to build each screen.
 This allows views such as the Loading View to be used on both the Dessert List Screen and the Dessert Detial Screen.

 ### Testing
 * Unit tests are written to verify the functionality of DefaultNetworkService using the XCTest framework.